The Professional Association’s Annual Conference 2019

 The turbulence of the last decade continues to present critical questions for the role of youth and community work; and the function of Higher Education as a route in to the profession.
-Conference will explore the challenges and opportunities presented by the status quo with a focus on critical pedagogy, professional practice and the future of youth and community work education.
+Conference explored the challenges and opportunities presented by the status quo with a focus on critical pedagogy, professional practice and the future of youth and community work education.

-This year’s conference will include presentations on workforce and education strategies from national agencies, including the recent report from the All Party Parliamentary Group on Youth Affairs Inquiry in to Youth Work, and a series of seminars to share the research outcomes, learning and practices across our membership.
+The 2019 conference included presentations on workforce and education strategies from national agencies, including the recent report from the All Party Parliamentary Group on Youth Affairs Inquiry in to Youth Work, and a series of seminars to share the research outcomes, learning and practices across our membership.
 The emphasis was on dialogue, discussion and debate as we convened to refresh our commitment to youth and community work education into the 2020’s.
-Including contributions to the programme that embrace the breadth of research, learning and practice activity across our membership as detailed below:
+Contributions to the programme included an embrace of the breadth of research, learning and practice activity across our membership as detailed below:

-Critical Pedagogy: We have invited contributors to present research and critical theory that provides a social critique of our practices in addressing issues related to youth and community work education.
+Critical Pedagogy: We invited contributors to present research and critical theory that provide a social critique of our practices in addressing issues related to youth and community work education.

-Professional Practice: We have invited contributors to present on research, reflections and practices focussed on the development of professional practice in youth and community work education.
+Professional Practice: We invited contributors to present on research, reflections and practices focussed on the development of professional practice in youth and community work education.

-Following an open call for papers and workshops on themes that address theory, research and educational practice we have confirmed fifteen seminar presentations and you can view the list of presenters and abstracts via the button above.
+Following an open call for papers and workshops on themes that address theory, research and educational practice we welcomed fifteen seminar presentations and you can view the list of presenters and abstracts via the button above.

 what to expect from the programme